nacheteam/Ensemble-Outlier-Analysis/doc/models.rst

 1. "__init__": The method init is the constructor of the class and has the contamination parameter as default.
 This parameter indicates which percentage of the dataset is considered as outliers.
 If 0.1 is passed then the 10% of the dataset is considered as outliers.

-2. "fit": This method is the main mathod for the user.
+2. "fit": This method is the main method for the user.
 The method needs the dataset as a parameter.
 The dataset is stored and the outlier scores are initialized an finally the method "runMethod" is executed so the model can update the scores.

 3. "runMethod": This is the method where the actual model is coded.
 This method is only supposed to be called from the "fit" method and not from outside